 The purpose of the directorate is: ‘To provide a timely, high quality, cost-effective and responsive pathology service to meet the needs of healthcare professionals and their patients.’

 Our Pathology service performs approx. 1.5 million pathology tests and serves Blackpool, Fylde, Wyre and the wider surrounding area.
-We are CPA (Clinical Pathology UK Ltd) accredited and are currently working towards achieving full United Kingdom Accreditation Status (UKAS) to the internationally recognised ISO 15189:2012 standard.
+Pathology comprises of several UKAS accredited laboratories No 8867, No 8866, No 8868 and No 9009.
+Our laboratories are assessed by United Kingdom Accreditation Status (UKAS) to the internationally recognised ISO 15189:2012 standard.
+All laboratories currently hold UKAS accreditation to ISO 15189:2012.
 The Mortuary is also licenced by HTA (Human Tissue Authority).

 Our Pathology Directorate is comprised of several departments;

 - Blood Transfusion

 - Cell Pathology (comprising of Histology & Cytology)

 - Haematology (including the Phlebotomy clinic)